 Culturally Responsive Teaching: A Guide for Urban Educators

-This collection is designed to help teachers build their practice in terms of culturally responsive teaching and global competency.
+This collection is designed to help teachers build their practice in terms of culturally responsive teaching and global competence.
 The resources in this collection can be used to lead a professional learning series on this instructional framework and/or the instructional try-its can be used to embed culturally responsive teaching into practice.
 As suggested in the Powerpoint template, a series on this topic could consist of six 35-minute sessions that occur on a weekly basis.
-Included are five Instructional Try-Its that teachers can use to expand the number of weeks dedicated to this learning series and/or implement in their classrooms as part of their action plan.
+Included are five instructional try-its that teachers can use to expand the number of weeks dedicated to this learning series and/or implement in their classrooms as part of their action plan.

 #goglobalRead More »